rdeioris/LuaMachine/README.md

 ### LuaCode for everything

-Transform your scripts (just drag them in the content browser) to LuaCode assets and eventually fix the RequireTabl.
+Transform your scripts (just drag them in the content browser) to LuaCode assets and eventually fix the RequireTable.
 By default they will be byte-compiled.
 It is highly suggested to "sign" the pak file to avoid pak file modifications.
 This method does not permit customization of scripts after the build.

 ### Scripts file packaging